-Issued | Tukuna: Issue date style
+Issued | Tukuna: 9 May 2025

-QB xx/xx
+QB 25/10

-This question we've been asked explains when a person acquires land for the purposes of the land sale rules.
-The date that someone acquires land relevant to many of the land sale provisions.
+This question we've been asked explains when a person acquires land for the purposes of the land sale rules in the Income Tax Act 2007.
+The date that someone acquires land is relevant to many of the land sale rules - for example those involving 10-year timeframes or where the circumstances at the date of acquisition need to be considered (this may include what your intention was, whether you were associated with someone in a relevant land-related business, or why you acquired the land).